canquillo09/InfoSec-Glossary/README.md

 Extensible Authentication Protocol (EAP) - A framework that supports multiple, optional authentication mechanisms for PPP, including clear-text passwords, challenge-response, and arbitrary dialog sequences.<br></br>
 Fail Safe - A mode of termination of system functions that prevents damage to specified system resources and system entities (i.e., specified data, property, and life) when a failure occurs or is detected in the system (but the failure still might cause a security compromise).<br></br>
 Fast Flux - Protection method used by botnets consisting of a continuous and fast change of the DNS records for a domain name through different IP addresses.<br></br>
+Fail Secure - A mode of termination of system functions that prevents loss of secure state when a failure occurs or is detected in the system (but the failure still might cause damage to some system resource or system entity).<br></br>
+Fail Soft - Selective termination of affected, non-essential system functions when a failure occurs or is detected in the system.<br></br>
+Failover - The capability to switch over automatically (typically without human intervention or warning) to a redundant or standby information system upon the failure or abnormal termination of the previously active system.<br></br>
+Federated Identity - Require establishing trust with multiple parties by sharing user identity and attributes with multiple parties at multiple trust levels.<br></br>
+Fingerprinting - Sending strange packets to a system in order to gauge how it responds to determine the operating system.<br></br>
+Flooding - An attack that attempts to cause a failure in a system by providing more input than the system can process properly.<br></br>
+Forward Proxy - Forward Proxies are designed to be the server through which all requests are made.<br></br>
+Fragment Overlap Attack - A TCP/IP Fragmentation Attack that is possible because IP allows packets to be broken down into fragments for more efficient transport across various media.
+The TCP packet (and its header) are carried in the IP packet.
+In this attack the second fragment contains incorrect offset.
+When packet is reconstructed, the port number will be overwritten.<br></br>
+Fully-Qualified Domain Name (FQDN) - A Fully-Qualified Domain Name is a server name with a hostname followed by the full domain name.<br></br>
+# G-H
+General Data Protection Regulation (GDPR) - A regulation in EU law on data protection and privacy for all individual citizens of the European Union and European Economic Area.
+Also addresses the export of personal data outside the EU and EEA areas.<br></br>
+Governance Risk and Compliance (GRC) - A set of processes and procedures to help organizations achieve business objectives, address uncertainty, and act with integrity.
+The basic purpose of GRC is to instill good business practices into everyday life.<br></br>
+Honey pot - Programs that simulate one or more network services that you designate on your computer's ports.
+An attacker assumes you're running vulnerable services that can be used to break into the machine.
+A honey pot can be used to log access attempts to those ports including the attacker's keystrokes.
+This could give you advanced warning of a more concerted attack.<br></br>
+Hybrid Attack - A Hybrid Attack builds on the dictionary attack method by adding numerals and symbols to dictionary words.<br></br>
+Hybrid Encryption - An application of cryptography that combines two or more encryption algorithms, particularly a combination of symmetric and asymmetric encryption.<br></br>
+# I-K